flancia-coop/doc.anagora.org/social-coop-tech-group.md

 ## [[2023-02-27]]
 - Note to future selves
     - [ ] Check that certbot is actually running in rhizome successfully.
+    - [ ] Try to get something running on coop cloud in hypha if we haven't by now.

 ## [[2023-02-13]]
 - Location: https://meet.mayfirst.org/social-coop-tech